The HEMCO configuration file

 Hourly

-Sets the diagnostic time period to 1 hour.
+Sets the diagnostic period to 1 hour.

 Monthly

-Sets the diagnostic time period to 1 hour.
+Sets the diagnostic period to 1 month

 YYYYMMDD hhmnss